Origin of the Covariant Wigner Operator as a Quantum Amplitude in QCD: Relativistic Koopman Treatment of Wigner Operator with Abelian Gauge Coupling

 where $\Delta=\frac{\hbar}{2}\partial_\sigma^x\partial^\sigma_p$ and $j_0=\sin(x)/x$, $j_1=(\sin(x)-x\cos(x))/x^2$ are spherical Bessel functions.
 The constraint further reduces the 16 to 8 real degrees of freedom \citep{Quark_Distribution_11}, the same number of degrees of freedom as a complex spinor. } Since both the interpolating spinorial object and $\hat W$ obey the same evolution equations (eqs. \ref{eq: u_v_exp}, \ref{eq: dirac-density}), this strongly suggests the existence of a correspondence between their independent degrees of freedom.

 A rigorous realization of this correspondence can be obtained using the Clifford algebra structure underlying the Dirac theory.
-Spinors are mathematically defined as the minimal left ideals of a Clifford algebra \citep{Lounesto_2001,Clifford_algebra_book_w_spinors}, which the Wigner operator and density matrix certainly satisfy.
-For example, the Wigner operator can be expanded in the Dirac Clifford algebra basis:
+The Wigner operator can be expanded in the Dirac Clifford algebra basis:

 where $\mathcal{F}, V_\mu, S_{\mu\nu}, A_\mu$ and $\mathcal{P}$ are real functions on relativistic phase space.
+Spinors are mathematically defined as the minimal left ideals of a Clifford algebra \citep{Lounesto_2001,Clifford_algebra_book_w_spinors}.
 To construct the minimal left ideal of the Dirac algebra we utilize an idempotent $\epsilon$, which is a constant projector (to be discussed further in the next section).
-As we will see, we can identify the interpolating spinor through the relationship (compare to discussion in \citealt{Bohm_KvN}),
+Closely related, one can also define a spinor operator which is an element of the even Clifford subalgebra, denoted $Cl_{(1,3)}^+$ \citep{hestenes_dirac_1975,Lounesto_2001,Clifford_algebra_book_w_spinors}.
+Elements of the even subalgebra are also termed even multivectors \citep{CAS_doran_book,Hestenes_book_spinors}.

+Due to the constraints on the Wigner operator, the 8 independent real degrees of freedom can be treated as $\mathcal{F}, \mathcal{P},$ and $S_{\mu\nu}$, with $V_\mu$ and $A_\mu$ as dependent variables \citep{Quark_Distribution_11}.
+Remarkably, degrees of freedom $\mathcal{F}, \mathcal{P},$ and $S_{\mu\nu}$ correspond to the even rank (or grade) expansion of the Wigner operator, denoted $\hat W_+$, and the constraints correspond to the odd grade, $\hat W_-$. \citet{hestenes_dirac_1975} demonstrates how the Dirac spinor originates from a spinor operator containing a scalar $\mathcal{F}$, pseudoscalar $\mathcal{P}$, and tensorial (bivector) $S_{\mu\nu}$ degrees of freedom, with the chief difference in that these degrees of freedom are a function of position or its Fourier dual momentum.
+The relationship between the even or odd rank (grades) can be demonstrated to be (in the limit of $\hbar \rightarrow 0$)